spacetelescope/jdaviz/docs/specviz/notebook.rst

     specviz.app.get_data_from_viewer('spectrum-viewer')

-To learn how to add data and use Specviz, including the corresponding API calls, please see our other Specviz Documentation
+To learn how to add data and use Specviz, including the corresponding API calls, please see our other Specviz Documentation.